History in Hawai`i

 In April 1990, membership voted to change the name of our council yet again.
 This time we would be known as the Girl Scout Council of Hawai`i to reflect the areas we service, encompassing only those islands that make up the beautiful Aloha state.
 In March of 2007, we agreed to alter our name one final time, making sure to correctly spell Hawai`i by employing the Hawaiian accent known as the `okina.
 This adequately acknowledges and honors Girl Scouts’ deeply rooted history in Hawai`i.

 We procured and restored the historic home of the John Thomas Waterhouse, Jr. located in Nuuanu Valley for our statewide headquarters in 1992.
-Some of its many purposes included being a Service Center for volunteers and girls to meet, a Girl Scout Merchandise Shop—we liked to call it “The Beehive,” and of course, it held all of our O`ahu executive offices.
-Then, in 2011, we moved the O`ahu headquarters to the Ala Moana Hotel, and the “Beehive” is now referred to as “The Shop,” located in the lobby of the hotel.
+Some of its many purposes included being a Service Center for volunteers and girls to meet as well as all of our O`ahu executive offices.
+Then, in 2011, we moved the O`ahu headquarters to the Ala Moana Hotel.

 About Girl Scouts of Hawai`i

 The Girl Scouts of Hawai`i supports almost 5,000 girl and adult members statewide with approximately 20 staff members.
 GSH’s headquarters is located on the island of O`ahu, with three neighbor island service centers on the islands of Hawai`i, Kaua`i and Maui.
 The islands of Moloka`i and Lana`i are coordinated through the Maui office.